nelsonic/github-scraper/README.md

 ### 2. Install the Dependencies

-Ensure you have Node.js installed: https://nodejs.org
+Ensure you have Node.js installed, see https://nodejs.org <br />
 Then run the following command to install the project dependencies:

 ```sh